finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 # Roadmap

 ## Minimum Viable Product (CGS v1)
-- Fix: Clicking on card images that have transparency does not register clicks in the correct location
 - Fix: Icon shows Unity logo instead of CGS logo

 ## Maple (CGS v2)
-- Support zooming in/out
-- Resize cards based off \<cardSize\>
 - Define actions that can be done on a card:
   - Toggle rotation between 0 and 90/180/270
   - Rotate 90/180/270